The Bowditch boundary of $(G,\mathcal{H})$ when $G$ is hyperbolic: Proofs of claims

 \subsection{Claim \ref{c:dyn}}

+Next we show the action of $G$ on $M$ is a convergence action.
 In \cite{Bo99}, Bowditch gives a characterization of convergence group actions in terms of \emph{collapsing sets}.
 We rephrase Bowditch slightly in what follows. \begin{definition} Let $G$ act by homeomorphisms on $M$.
 Suppose that $\{g_i\}$ is a sequence of distinct elements of $G$.
-Suppose that there exist points $a$ and $b$ (called the \emph{attracting} and \emph{repelling} points, respectively) so that whenever $K\subseteq M\setminus \{a\}$ and $L\subseteq M\setminus\{b\}$, the set $\{i\mid g_i K\cap L \neq \emptyset\}$ is finite.
+Suppose that there exist points $a$ and $b$ (called the \emph{repelling} and \emph{attracting} points, respectively) so that whenever $K\subseteq M\setminus \{a\}$ and $L\subseteq M\setminus\{b\}$ are compact, the set $\{i\mid g_i K\cap L \neq \emptyset\}$ is finite.
 Then $\{g_i\}$ is a \emph{collapsing sequence}. \end{definition}

 \begin{proposition}\cite[Proposition 1.1]{Bo99} Let $G$, a countable group, act on $M$, a compact Hausdorff space with at least $3$ points.
 Then $G$ acts as a convergence group if and only if every infinite sequence in $G$ contains a subsequence which is collapsing. \end{proposition}